symfony/symfony-docs/mailer.rst

 .. caution::

-    If you need to send custom headers to receive them later via webhook using the `Amazon SES` transport be sure to use the ``ses+https`` provider since custom headers are not transmited otherwise.
+    If you send custom headers when using the `Amazon SES`_ transport (to receive them later via a webhook), make sure to use the ``ses+https`` provider because it's the only one that supports them.

 .. note::